 - (a) Purpose and Intent.
-The intent of these standards is to preserve the Town's mature trees and tree stands and to maintain an adequate tree canopy to reduce stormwater runoff, improve water quality, improve air quality, and reduce the potential of urban heat-island effects. - (b) Existing trees may be credited toward required trees at a ratio of one-to-one unless the Community Development Director Department approves a higher ratio to encourage tree preservation on a particular site. - (c) Trees eligible for credit shall comply with the materials standards in Section 16-3-345, above and the standards in the Milliken Municipal Code Chapter 7, Article IV "Trees." - (d) Trees to be preserved shall be identified as such on the landscape plan, if applicable. - (e) No grading shall occur within the tree canopy drip line of any tree intended to be preserved in a manner that would jeopardize the health or survival of the tree. - (f) In the downtown, existing trees shall be preserved to the maximum extent practicable and when the trees are in good health and of a desirable species.
-Prior approval by the Community Development Director Department is required for tree removal downtown.
-When trees are removed from a site, replacement shall be at a ratio of one tree for every tree that was removed from the site or as approved by the Community Development DirectorDepartment.
+The intent of these standards is to preserve the Town's mature trees and tree stands and to maintain an adequate tree canopy to reduce stormwater runoff, improve water quality, improve air quality, and reduce the potential of urban heat-island effects. - (b) Existing trees may be credited toward required trees at a ratio of one-to-one unless the Community Development Director approves a higher ratio to encourage tree preservation on a particular site. - (c) Trees eligible for credit shall comply with the materials standards in Section 16-3-345, above and the standards in the Milliken Municipal Code Chapter 7, Article IV "Trees." - (d) Trees to be preserved shall be identified as such on the landscape plan, if applicable. - (e) No grading shall occur within the tree canopy drip line of any tree intended to be preserved. - (f) In the downtown, existing trees shall be preserved to the maximum extent practicable and when the trees are in good health and of a desirable species.
+Prior approval by the Community Development Director is required for tree removal downtown.
+When trees are removed from a site, replacement shall be at a ratio of one tree for every tree that was removed from the site or as approved by the Community Development Director.